-Douglas M. Sheeley, Sc.D., is a senior scientific officer in the Division of Biomedical Technology, Bioinformatics, and Computational Biology.
+Douglas M. Sheeley, Sc.D., is the acting chief of the Biomedical Technology Branch and a senior scientific officer in the Division of Biomedical Technology, Bioinformatics, and Computational Biology.
 He co-leads the Biomedical Technology Research Resources (BTRRs) program and serves as the program director for the Models of Infectious Disease Agent Study (MIDAS) program.
 Sheeley is also the project team leader for the NIH Common Fund Technology Centers for Networks and Pathways program.